CONTENT WARNING

 Context

 Equal Suffrage League members collected signatures on petitions to submit to the General Assembly, they staffed booths at the state and county fairs, and they made suffrage speeches at county courthouses, schools, churches, movie theaters, and on street corners to educate the public and develop support for woman suffrage.
 The Equal Suffrage League also printed postcards and published leaflets, broadsides, and pamphlets for statewide distribution.
-The ESL focused on educating and persuading men and women of Virginia that women had the right to vote "on equal terms with men."
+The ESL focused on educating and persuading men and women of Virginia, and while they had "street meetings," or public demonstrations, they avoided picketing at the White House and preferred to persuade through public speaking, lobbying, and writing pamphlets like these.

 Related Document Bank entries: